 Supplemental Statements: A Supplemental Statement must be filed by the owner or agent of record at three-year intervals following the filing of an Initial Statement of Diversion and Use.
 The Division will notify Statement holders when the triennial report is due and the Supplemental Statement must then be completed online through the eWRIMS Online Reporting prior to July 1 of that year (i.e. for water diverted during 2009, 2010, and 2011, the Supplemental Statement is due by July 1, 2012).
 If the location of the existing point of diversion as identified on the Supplemental Statement has changed, the new location must be identified.
 If a new point of diversion has been added, resulting in more than one point of diversion, a separate Statement must be filed with the Division for the additional point of diversion.

-Change of Address or Ownership: Changes in the name and address of the person diverting the water should be made on the Supplemental Statement, or online using the Change of Name/Address or Ownership form so that the Division’s database can be updated.
-The Division uses the ownership information contained in the database to notify you of applications to appropriate water that may affect your supply, and also to notify you that it is time to file your triennial Supplemental Statements.
-Failure to receive notification that a Supplemental Statement is due does not relieve you of the responsibility to report water diversion and use.
-It is your responsibility to notify the Division of ownership/address changes, or if for any reason a filing notification was not received.
+Change of Diverter, Diverter Address or Responsible Party: Changes in the name and address of the person diverting water or a change in the Responsible Party should be made on the Supplemental Statement for Change form located at: Supplemental Statement for Change form so that the Division’s database can be updated.
+The Division uses the Diverter information contained in the database to notify you of applications to appropriate water that may affect your supply, and also to notify you that it is time to file your triennial Supplemental Statement of Diversion and Use.
+Failure to receive notification that a Supplemental Statement of Diversion and Use is due does not relieve you of the responsibility to report water diversion and use.
+It is your responsibility to notify the Division of Diverter/Address changes, of if for any reason a filing notification was not received.
 Penalties may be assessed if water is diverted but not reported.

 If the notification to file the triennial Supplemental Statement is returned to the Division from the U.S. Postal Service, the diverter’s water use will be considered inactive and the Division’s database will be modified to reflect this status.
 The database modification will prompt the Division to stop mailing Supplemental Statements and notices of proposed appropriations.
 If the Division is not notified in a timely manner of a new mailing address, the Division may require the diverter to file a new Initial Statement to comply with reporting guidelines.